dynamicgamingsolutions/inventory_repository/README.md

 **S**

 #### *<a>Slice</a>*
- - Filtered versions of data sets using formulas.
+ - Filtered versions of [data sets](#data) using formulas.
 When a slice is created, restrictions can be applied to the data coming through, along with filtering out entire columns as well.
 Slices can be applied to views exactly like datasets, including having auto generated [reference views](#references).
 If a data set is removed and a slice was attached, the slice will not automatically be removed.

 **V**

-#### *View*
+#### *View (AppSheet)*
  - Any area that displays data is a view, and multiple views can be seen at once.
 Views come in several types and positions.
     1) Types:
         - Table - Simple rows and columns to display data, similar to an Excel table setup.